-How to Survive Pregnancy After an Eating Disorder
+How to Survive Pregnancy After Eating Disorder Recovery

 When I became pregnant with our first child, I had a solid couple years of eating disorder recovery under my belt.

 After healing from an excruciating battle with anorexia nervosa, I honestly did not think it would be possible to conceive naturally, as many health professionals had indicated I would likely not be able to have children due to my eating disorder.

 So the news of our first pregnancy was an unexpected miracle that we welcomed with open arms.
 What I wasn’t prepared for were the many unanticipated experiences throughout my pregnancy journey that would trigger eating disorder thoughts and behaviors.

 My time in recovery to this point had been characterized by body acceptance and learning how to feed and honor my body with normalized eating.

 I no longer owned a scale or weighed myself and felt comfortable eating a variety of foods according to my body’s needs and wants.

 So when I was met with the scale at my first prenatal appointment, it was a reality check with how my prenatal care would generally unfold.

 But it wasn’t just being weighed at every prenatal appointment that began to reawaken my eating disorder.

 It was all the questioning about my food choices and how much I was exercising and, “Oh, your weight really jumped up this past month, much quicker than we would like it to.
 You’re not really suppose to eat for two, you know?”.